ducaale/nyan/README.md

 ```python
 meow = nyan.new_sound(sound='meow.wav')
 ```
 This will load a sound file with `.wav` extension and makes it ready to be played.
 This function should be mainly used for sound effects.
-You can get sounds from this site http://soundbible.com/ or you can generate your own using this tool http://www.bfxr.net/.
+You can get sounds from online sites like [Freesound](https://freesound.org/browse/) or you can generate your own using [Bfxr](http://www.bfxr.net/).

 #### `meow.play()`
 This will play the loaded sound file.